ns144/Transcription-Application/README.md

 `ACCESS_KEY`: Access key of the S3 bucket

 `HUG_TOKEN`: Huggingface Token to get the Pyannote model for speaker diarization

+`STOP_URL`: The endpoint of the Lambda to reduce the scale of the Auto Scaling group

+`AMI_URL`: The endpoint of the Lambda to create an AMI / Launch Template based on the EC2 machine

 After you have setup this file you should be ready to run the application.
 Remember to activate the Python virtual environment and execute the `main.py` file: